Favourolotu/Amazing-online-bookstore/README.md

 2. Navigate to BookstoreApplication.java and click run
 3. The initial entrypoint of the web application is "/login"
 4. Once Spring has initialized, type in "localhost:8080/login" into a browser
+5. Enter the credentials to be taken to the homepage
-5. From here, you can access the web application
+6. Now you can access the web application

-## Future Improvements
+## Default Credentials
-- Adding CSS styling to the views
-- Adding book images to book entities
-- Book recommendations based on Jaccard distancing
+The following are the default credentials of the web application
+### Default Owner Credential:
+- Username => owner
+- Password => pass
+### Default User Credential:
+- Username => user
+- Password => pass
+#### Note: Credentials could be created through registration

 ## This project was worked on by:
 - Chase Scott